MicrosoftDocs/dynamics365smb-docs/financials/financials-requirements.md

 ---
-title: Minimum requirements for using Dynamics 365, Business edition| Microsoft Docs
+title: Minimum requirements for using Finance and Operations, Business edition| Microsoft Docs
-description: Learn about the minimum system and version requirements for using Dynamics 365, Business edition.
+description: Learn about the minimum system and version requirements for using Finance and Operations, Business edition.
 author: edupont04

 ms.service: dynamics365-financials